 The Early Church Fathers on

 On the evening of the first Easter Jesus gave his apostles the authority to forgive or retain sins in his name (John 20:20-23).
 This does not refer to the general body of believers as some claim.
 In Matthew 6:14-15 Jesus said: “If you forgive others their transgressions, your heavenly Father will forgive you.
 But if you do not forgive others, neither will your Father forgive your transgressions.”
 Clearly believers do not have the option of retaining any ones sins.
-The passage in John 20 refers to the sacrament of Reconciliation or Confession as we once called it and the Early Fathers knew it.
+The passage in John 20 refers to the sacrament of Reconciliation or Confession as we once called it.

 Confess your sins in church, and do not go up to your prayer with an evil conscience.
 This is the way of life. . . , On the Lord's Day gather together, break bread, and give thanks, after confessing your transgressions so that your sacrifice may be pure (Didache 4:14,14:1 [A.D.70]).